 Dirty engine parts

 Ants come on dirt to get food from them because of the presence of organic matter and bacterial species.
-They come on dirty engine which is poorly sealed and the exposure to road dust.
+They come on the dirty engine which is poorly sealed and the exposure to road dust.

-Engine compartments are highly exposed to road dust because these are open from the bottom.
+These compartments are highly exposed to road dust because these are open from the bottom.
 As a result, road dust and dirt can come on their parts, damaging their seals.